tbgicgeb/ThyPredict/README.md

    $ ./MyAppinstaller_mcr.install
    ```

 A GUI will open, prompting you to provide two destination paths, (1) The Application and (2) MATLAB Runtime .
 You must provide the complete path to a directory named `MATLAB`.
-This directory will house the installed MATLAB Runtime environment.

 6. **Run the Pipeline**